You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 13. Cayenne Pepper

-The spicy smell of cayenne pepper will irritate the groundhog, making it want to get away as fast as possible.
+The spicy smell of cayenne pepper irritates the groundhog, making it want to run away as fast as possible.

-So all you have to do is sprinkle some cayenne pepper around the areas where groundhogs like to hang out.
+You can sprinkle cayenne pepper around areas where groundhogs like to hang out.

-You can also make a DIY groundhog spray by mixing one tablespoon of hot sauce in a quart of water.
-Shake well and spray this pepper spray at problem areas.
+You can also make a DIY groundhog spray by mixing one tablespoon of hot sauce with a quart of water.
+Shake well and spray this pepper spray on problem areas.

 14. Clean Up the Yard

-An effective strategy to keep groundhogs out of your yard is to make sure it’s clean and free of their food sources and hiding spots.
+An effective strategy to keep groundhogs out of your yard is to ensure it is clean and free of their food sources and hiding spots.

-Therefore, remove bush piles and overgrown areas.
-This will make your yard less appealing to goundhogs.
+Therefore, remove brush piles and overgrown areas.
+Doing so will make your yard less appealing to groundhogs.

 16. Agricultural Lime